shdrn2402/Eight-week-SQL-challenge/Case Study #3-Foodie-Fi/README.md

 <details>
   <summary><em>show description</em></summary>

-The original question aimed to determine how many customers upgraded to an annual plan in 2020.
-However, this solution extends the analysis to include the previous plans that customers were on before upgrading.
-This was done out of interest in understanding the customer journey leading to the annual plan transition.

 - `year_filtered_table`: This Common Table Expression (CTE) retrieves all relevant subscription data, including the `customer_id`, the `plan_name`, and the previous plan (`previous_plan`) for each customer.
 The previous plan is calculated using the `LAG()` window function, partitioned by `customer_id` and ordered by `start_date`.